Start in downward facing dog with the hips lifting up and back. Finger spread wide and the palms of the hands firmly rooted into the earth.

 Advanced Version – Full Expression of Eka Pada Rajakapotasana

-- Stretches the thighs, groins, hips, gluteus maximus and abdominal muscles
+- Stretches the thighs, groins, hips, gluteus maximus & abdominal muscles

 - Regulate digestion